OzymandiasTheGreat/xpander/README.md

 By default they a placed in `~/.phrases` but you can change it in settings.
 Since these are small text files and Xpander is cross platform you can easily sync these between computers.

+## Bugs

+Of course there are bugs!
+Nothing major, just something to keep in mind while I iron them out.

+### Firefox

+Firefox web browser has a ridiculously slow event loop, so when programatically (like, *really* quickly) sending events, some get "swallowed" or dropped.

+What this means in practice:

+- When expanding a phrase sometimes one or two of the abbreviation characters get left behind.

+### Windows

+- Enabling caret cycling with `Tab` key in settings disables `Tab` key in most native applications.
+This happens because sending events directly to active window is wonky on windows.
+Usually you have to find active control and send the event directly to it instead.
+- Fill-in-the-blank window gets pushed to the background on first showing requiring to `alt-Tab` to it.
+This shouldn't happen when popping up a second, third, ... time.

 ## Features